cameraui/sdk/go/docs/api/plugin.md

 ## type Severity

 Severity classifies how urgent a Notification is.
-Notifiers map this to platform\-specific delivery characteristics — e.g. Mobile maps \`Critical\` to APNs Critical Alerts \(DND\-bypass\) and Android Importance\-MAX channels.
+Notifiers map this to platform\-specific delivery characteristics; the host bypasses user\-configured Quiet Hours for SeverityCritical.

 	type Severity string